Tennine2077/PDFNet/README.md

 >
 > arXiv:2401.00248
 >
+> 🤖2025/3/23: We add a Demo jupyter notebook and you can easily use it to try!
+>
 > 🔥2025/3/13: We released the code and checkpoints on GitHub.
 >
 > 📕2025/3/10: We released the paper on the ArXiv.